microsoft/sbom-tool/docs/sbom-tool-api-reference.md

 ## Prerequisites
 * You have a .NET project that can ingest packages from nuget.org.
 * Only projects that target .NET 6 or higher are supported, we don't have a .NET Framework implementation for the SBOM API.
+* You are using [Microsoft Dependency Injection](https://www.nuget.org/packages/Microsoft.Extensions.DependencyInjection) in your project.
 * Add the **SBOMToolsPublic** repository to your nuget.config, you can check the steps to get it added to your project by clicking the **'Connect to Feed'** button on the feed page [here](https://dev.azure.com/mseng/PipelineTools/_artifacts/feed/SBOMToolsPublic)

 ## Installation